Can A Government Shutdown Affect My SSDI & SSI Benefits?

 ✓ Processing Delays Possible: New applications, appeals, and certain administrative functions may experience delays due to limited SSA workforce during a government shutdown.

-✓ Michael Armstrong Law Remains Open: Our team continues to serve clients throughout the government shutdown period and is available to help with your Social Security disability appeals process.
+✓ Michael Armstrong Law Remains Open: Our team continues to serve clients throughout any government shutdown period and is available to help with your Social Security disability appeals process.

-The Short Answer: As of 2025, those currently receiving SSDI and SSI benefit payments will likely experience little impact on their benefit disbursement, regardless of the government status.
-However, applications for new claims and appeals of denials may experience processing delays as the government just reopened.
-As the agency fully resumes operations, there often is a backlog, which may mean longer wait times for decisions.
+The Short Answer: As of April 2026, those currently receiving SSDI and SSI benefit payments will experience little to no impact on their benefit disbursement, regardless of the government status.
+The current DHS funding lapse does not affect Social Security disability payments.
+However, applications for new claims and appeals of denials may experience processing delays due to reduced SSA staffing, which may mean longer wait times for decisions.

 Key Terms: